-1. At least 51% of the fund's assets must be

-invested in equities of U.S. issuers.
-Investments are focused on blue chips, while promising secondary stocks are also added to the portfolio.
+At least two-thirds of the fund's assets must be invested in equities of domestic and foreign issuers.
+In doing so, investments must be made in equities that are active in the areas of provision of forward-looking infrastructure and the production of future-oriented industrial goods and that derive at least 20% of their revenues in these areas.

-- 2. Up to 20% of the fund's assets may be invested in interest-bearing securities.
-Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities in this respect. - 3.
-Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV. - 4.
-Up to 49% of the fund's assets may be invested in all other securities according to article 25, no. 1, of the Special Terms and Conditions of Investment. - 5.
-Up to 10% of the fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 6.
-In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets will be invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria. - 7.
+The Company may invest up to 10% of the fund's assets in units of other funds (investment fund units).

+In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets will be invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria.

 To determine whether and to what extent assets comply with these characteristics and also the requirements for sustainable investments under article 2, no. 17, of the Disclosure Regulation, a proprietary data processing program assesses assets in accordance with ESG criteria (environmental, social and governance).

-The various assessment categories and investment limits for each assessment category are set out in the Special Terms and Conditions of Investment.
+The various ESG assessment categories and investment limits for each assessment category are set out in the Special Terms and Conditions of Investment.